avirajBevli/pos_in_image/README.md

 This projection matrix is then used to calculate the position of the 4 corners in the image.

 The 4 corners in the image have been bounded by a blue box in the image.
 This blue box signifies where the door will lie in the image.

+The image "result.jpg" is the result I obtained where the corners of the notebook on top had been taken as the 4 points(representing the 4 corners of the door) in the world coordinate frame.